umccr/infrastructure/cdk/apps/dev_worker/README.md

 The instance takes time to load up, it may not be at the stage that it's ready to accept logins or is yet to populate the authorized keys.

+### Session timed out whilst trying to run a notebook
+>Session: alexis.lucattini@umccr.org-0093f9ff6b4505b52 timed out

+This will happen if there's no activity on the port.
+You need to start the notebook first and then log in.